 Background

-Cabbage is used for hard, painful breasts in breast-feeding women.
-It is also used for swelling (inflammation), cancer, and conditions in the stomach and intestine, but there is no good scientific evidence to support these other uses.
+People use cabbage for hard, painful breasts during breastfeeding.
+It is also used for cancer, knee pain, osteoarthritis, and many other conditions, but there is no good scientific evidence to support these uses.

-When applied to the skin: Cabbage is POSSIBLY SAFE for most people when applied to the skin, short-term.
-Some people have reported pain and burning sensations when applying cabbage to the skin, but this is uncommon.
+When applied to the skin: Cabbage is possibly safe for most people when used short-term.
+It's usually well-tolerated.
+Pain, itching, and burning have been reported after keeping cabbage leaves on the skin without moving for 2-4 hours, but this is uncommon.

 Special Precautions & Warnings:

-Allergy to vegetables from the Brassicaceae/Cruciferae family: There is some concern that people who are allergic to cabbage relatives from the Brassicaceae/Cruciferae family, such as broccoli, Brussels sprout, and cauliflower, might also be allergic to cabbage.
-If you have allergies, be sure to check with your healthcare provider before consuming cabbage.
+Allergy to vegetables from the Brassicaceae/Cruciferae family: People who are allergic to cabbage relatives from the Brassicaceae/Cruciferae family, such as broccoli, Brussels sprout, and cauliflower, might also be allergic to cabbage.

-Surgery: Cabbage might affect blood glucose levels and could interfere with blood sugar control during and after surgical procedures.
+Surgery: Cabbage might affect blood sugar levels and could interfere with blood sugar control during and after surgery.
 Stop using cabbage at least 2 weeks before a scheduled surgery.

 Effectiveness